“The horse I bet on was so slow, the jockey kept a diary of the trip.”

 Folding the Origami Horse

 This is a high intermediate level model.
 I suggest starting with a sheet of paper that is at least 30cm x 30cm (12in x 12in) square.
 This will produce a completed Horse that is about 15cm (approx 6in) from nose to tail and stands roughly 10 cm (about 4in) tall.
 Use paper that is vaguely horse-coloured!
 It should be quite thin and hold a crease well.
-The model shown is folded from coffee-coloured tissue foil bought from The Origami Shop.
+The model shown is folded from coffee-coloured tissue foil bought from The Origami Shop – check prices and availability here.
 It takes about an hour to fold this design.
 Try to keep the folds as accurate as possible, and also try to avoid blunting the points as you fold.
 If not, the legs wont be as precise as they could be and the horse won’t stand up properly – like most of the ones I’ve bet on!

 Video Instructions for the Origami Horse

 Jo Nakashima has a created a video tutorial for this model – see below.
 As usual with Jo Nakashima’s videos, the instructions are clear, well paced and easy to follow.
 Each step is accompanied by a small diagram in the corner of the screen Anyone who can fold accurately should be able to manage this design.
 Jo Nakashima’s video lasts about 48 minutes but I’ve recommended taking an hour to fold it.
 This allows enough time to pause the video on occasion and take a little longer on some of the trickier folds to make sure you can do them accurately.
 There are more origami tutorials on Jo Nakashima’s YouTube Channel.

 You can also subscribe to the mailing list by entering your email in the box below: